lotus-NLS/Jaguar/readme.md

 ### II: Naming
 - Stick to pythonic case and spacing conventions (see also: [python-naming-convention](https://github.com/naming-convention/naming-convention-guides/tree/master/python):
   - source files: lowercase w/ snake_case,
-  - functions:  lowercase w/ snake_case
+  - functions:  lowercase w/ snake_case; use verbs
-  - classes: everything else: CamelCase
+  - classes: everything else: CamelCase; use nouns
-Functions are named as verbs and classes as nouns.
 - Functions that return something are of the format `get_[object]` or if the function initializes and returns the object `create_[object]`, `make_[object]` or `retrieve_[object]`
-- Getter methods/functions i.e. all functions prefixed with `get` do absolutely nothing except return and possibly print debug info
-- Names are searchable and distinguishable, so word trees differ by prefix not by suffix; get_elements() and get_element() both being defined is a recipe for disaster
+- Names are searchable and distinguishable, so let word trees differ by prefix not by suffix; get_elements() and get_element() both being defined is a recipe for disaster
 - Hungarian notations is only used when the object appears as several types throughout the program

 ### III: Vertical arrangment